tijme/similar-request-excluder/README.md

 **Preview:** [latest build](https://github.com/tijme/similar-request-excluder/blob/develop/.github/thesis-graphwave-tijme-gommers.pdf)

 Please note that the thesis has been anonymised and some private information has been redacted.
-The source of the thesis (LaTex) is not open-source at the moment
+The source of the thesis (LaTex) is not open-source at the moment.
+The thesis focuses on release v1.0.0 of the extension; however, many changes have been made in the meantime.

 # Presentation

 **Preview:** [latest build](https://github.com/tijme/similar-request-excluder/blob/develop/.github/presentation-graphwave-tijme-gommers.pdf)

 Please note that the presentation has been anonymised and some private information has been redacted.
-The source of the presentation (LaTex) is not open-source at the moment
+The source of the presentation (LaTex) is not open-source at the moment.
+The presentation focuses on release v1.0.0 of the extension; however, many changes have been made in the meantime.

 # Issues